NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

     .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorSyncDepthExceeded

         This error indicates that a call to :py:obj:`~.cudaDeviceSynchronize` made from the device runtime failed because the call was made at grid depth greater than than either the default (2 levels of grids) or user specified device limit :py:obj:`~.cudaLimitDevRuntimeSyncDepth`.
 To be able to synchronize on launched grids at a greater depth successfully, the maximum nested depth at which :py:obj:`~.cudaDeviceSynchronize` will be called must be specified with the :py:obj:`~.cudaLimitDevRuntimeSyncDepth` limit to the :py:obj:`~.cudaDeviceSetLimit` api before the host-side launch of a kernel using the device runtime.
 Keep in mind that additional levels of sync depth require the runtime to reserve large amounts of device memory that cannot be used for user allocations.
+Note that :py:obj:`~.cudaDeviceSynchronize` made from device runtime is only supported on devices of compute capability < 9.0.

     .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorLaunchPendingCountExceeded